 Jaimee gets gold at the World Transplant Games

-On Monday 19 August Jaimee raced in the 5 km cycle time trail, clocking a time of 14:08, and won!
-Jaimee also won in the ball throw and long jump in the 12-14 age category.
+On Monday 19 August Jaimee raced in the 5km cycle time trail, clocking a time of 14:08, and won!
+She also won in the ball throw and long jump in the 12-14 age category.

-Jaimee was able to attend the games thanks to support from Cycling UK members and others who helped raise funds to cover Jaimee's expenses, pay for kit, equipment and training costs.
+Jaimee was able to attend the games thanks to support from Cycling UK members and others who helped raise funds to cover her expenses and pay for kit, equipment and training costs.

-An update from Jaimee's mum on her JustGiving page posted on Sunday 25 August, said: "I am so delighted to report that the World Transplant Games in Newcastle 2019 were a complete and awe inspiring experience.
-Thank you all for you support during this year.
-ROLL ON HOUSTON, TEXAS in 2021."
+An update from Jaimee’s mum on her JustGiving page posted on Sunday 25 August said: “I am so delighted to report that the World Transplant Games in Newcastle 2019 were a complete and awe-inspiring experience.
+Thank you all for your support during this year.
+ROLL ON HOUSTON, TEXAS in 2021.”